Early Life and Education of Stephen King: A Complete Timeline

 2012: King Narrates Shooter Jennings' Album

-In 2012, Stephen King provided the narration for Shooter Jennings's album "Black Ribbons."
+In 2012, Stephen King provided the narration for Shooter Jennings's album "Black Ribbons".

-2013: Hard Listening E-book Released
+2013: Hard Listening E-book

 2014: King Endorses Shenna Bellows

-In 2014, Stephen King endorsed Shenna Bellows in the U.S. Senate election for the seat held by Susan Collins.
+In 2014, Stephen King endorsed Shenna Bellows in the U.S. Senate election for the seat held by Republican Susan Collins.

-June 30, 2015: King Calls LePage an Embarrassment
+June 30, 2015: King Calls LePage Embarrassment

-2015: King Criticizes Governor LePage
+2015: King Criticizes Paul LePage

-August 27, 2016: King Labels LePage a Bigot, Homophobe, and Racist
+August 27, 2016: King Calls LePage a Bigot

-2016: King Condemns Donald Trump's Candidacy
+2016: King Condemns Trump's Candidacy

 2019: King Plans Writers' Retreat

-2020: King Endorses Elizabeth Warren and Later Joe Biden
+2020: King Endorses Warren and Biden

 July 2022: King Pranked by Russian Impersonators